 "Community police" initiatives may sound fairly benign, but not in this context: at the time, Sri Lanka was a war-torn country where the majority Sinhalese population was carrying out a genocidal assault on the minority Tamil people.
 "In every respect, the Civil Defence Committees (CDC) were a mass intelligence network, which effectively converted the Sinhala civilian population into state spies.
-The true objective of the plan was to re-organise the civilians as vigilance groups that can function parallel to the official state intelligence bodies", said Bashana Abeywardane, an exiled Sri Lankan journalist who now coordinates the press freedom group Journalists for Democracy in Sri Lanka.
+The true objective of the plan was to re-organize the civilians as vigilance groups that can function parallel to the official state intelligence bodies," said Bashana Abeywardane, an exiled Sri Lankan journalist who now coordinates the press freedom group Journalists for Democracy in Sri Lanka.

-By mid-2008, the Foreign Office noted that there were "increasing restrictions on freedom of expression, including abductions and disappearances", referring to the escalating attacks on journalists in Sri Lanka.
-The files said that these activities "are claimed to be linked to the Secretary of Defence", the man who controlled the police force that Britain was aiding.
+By mid-2008, the Foreign Office noted that there were "increasing restrictions on freedom of expression, including abductions and disappearances," referring to the escalating attacks on journalists in Sri Lanka.
+The files said that these activities "are claimed to be linked to the Secretary of Defence," the man who controlled the police force that Britain was aiding.
 The Foreign Office originally tried to censor this comment, probably because it shows they knowingly continued to work with people they suspected of being rights abusers.

 The UK carried on its community policing project in Sri Lanka even after the outspoken editor of the Sunday Leader newspaper, Lasantha Wickrematunge, was assassinated by unidentified gunmen in January 2009.
 His murder muzzled other critics of the government's war and highlighted the dire state of press freedom in Sri Lanka, as the fighting in the north climaxed.

 Abeywardene said that people arrested as a result of intelligence gathered by CDC members were routinely tortured, raising serious questions about British complicity.
-"The Sri Lankan government expected CDC members to spy on their neighbours and report back to police, which included the powers to carry out random ID checks in their neighbourhoods.
+"The Sri Lankan government expected CDC members to spy on their neighbors and report back to police, which included the powers to carry out random ID checks in their neighborhoods.
 If someone considered as suspicious was reported or handed over to the police by the CDC, he or she will be taken into Terrorism Investigation Division custody where they would be detained and tortured."

 The UK Foreign Office was well aware that it risked working with human rights abusers; however, it did not rule out using one of the island's most violent paramilitary groups as a source of recruits for community policing.
 A censored part of one document shows British officials felt that "the suggestion of employing ex-TMVP combatants as policemen in the East remains contentious and would require sophisticated vetting mechanisms to avoid those against whom there are allegations of human rights abuses being sent to promote community based policing."
 The TMVP was a government-backed militia, led by a renegade Tamil colonel, that was accused of killings and abductions.

 Our investigation has also found that Britain continued to work with Sri Lanka's police chief, Jayantha Wickramaratna, advising his officers about intelligence-gathering techniques, even though the Foreign Office did not trust him.
-One document reveals that UK advisers "congratulated the new [Inspector General of Police] on his appointment", but they tried to censor the fact that they had a "lack of confidence in his trustworthiness".
+One document reveals that UK advisers "congratulated the new [Inspector General of Police] on his appointment," but they tried to censor the fact that they had a "lack of confidence in his trustworthiness."
 Wickramaratna, who was appointed head of police in 2008, was well known to British authorities.
 He had previously visited Scotland for the first stage of the community policing project in 2007.

-Staff from the Scottish Police College travelled to Sri Lanka to continue the work with Wickramaratna and his colleagues.
+Staff from the Scottish Police College traveled to Sri Lanka to continue the work with Wickramaratna and his colleagues.
 David Garbutt, a former director of the Scottish Police College, told VICE that the training he delivered to Sri Lankan officers was "based on the National Intelligence Model (NIM), which provides community data to support the principles of community policing."

-The National Intelligence Model is used by British police forces for gathering vast amounts of information on criminal suspects, crimes and communities at local, regional and national levels.
-Dr Robin Fletcher, an ex-Metropolitan police Detective Superintendent, says that the model "always has the potential to be misused" in the wrong hands.
-"It gathers masses and masses of intelligence...for example where did he go shopping?
+The National Intelligence Model is used by British police forces for gathering vast amounts of information on criminal suspects, crimes, and communities at local, regional, and national levels.
+Dr. Robin Fletcher, an ex-Metropolitan police Detective Superintendent, says that the model "always has the potential to be misused" in the wrong hands.
+"It gathers masses and masses of intelligence… for example where did he go shopping?
 Who did he meet?"
 This information was being used by a police force that was tracking down critical journalists and anyone who sheltered them.

 To reiterate, just because it was called "community policing" doesn't mean the British government was training Sri Lankan cops in stuff like fines for littering or shutting down noisy parties.
-One British adviser noted ominously that the term Community Based Policing was "being used for all manner of activities".
+One British adviser noted ominously that the term Community Based Policing was "being used for all manner of activities."
 The Foreign Office itself was concerned that Sri Lankan police might be receiving too much intelligence training from UK staff.
 One report, written by a Foreign Office adviser, claims that Garbutt promised to train the Sri Lankan police in using powerful i2 intelligence software.
 This technology allows authorities to build sophisticated databases of suspects and their associates.
 A senior Sri Lankan police officer, who had previously served in a notorious counter-terrorism unit, "was particularly interested in training to use the i2 software, which I understand had been promised to them by David Garbutt", according to the document.

 The Foreign Office adviser commented that, "Whilst intelligence-led policing is a key component of a preventive approach, thought should be given as to whether this might be used for political aims and consequently whether HMG [Her Majesty's Government] would wish to be associated with such assistance."
 However Garbutt told VICE that although he discussed the i2 product with the Sri Lankans, he did not offer to deliver them i2 training.

 An "Intelligence and Security Adviser" was also among the British staff who visited Sri Lanka in 2009, raising further questions about the extent of intelligence advice given to Sri Lanka during its crackdown.
-The adviser, Peter Wilson, ran a private security consultancy and claims that his "early career was with the British Diplomatic Service, specialising in national security matters."
-Wilson met with Sanjaya Colonne, head of the Office of Strategic Affairs in Sri Lanka's Ministry of Defence, who reported to the defence secretary Gotabhaya Rajapaksa.
+The adviser, Peter Wilson, ran a private security consultancy and claims that his "early career was with the British Diplomatic Service, specializing in national security matters."
+Wilson met with Sanjaya Colonne, head of the Office of Strategic Affairs in Sri Lanka's Ministry of Defence, who reported to the defense secretary Gotabhaya Rajapaksa.
 According to the files, Wilson "pursued the possibility of meetings" for Colonne with MI5 in London at the end of the war.

 Wilson was among British staff who secretly met Sanjaya Colonne in Sri Lanka in February 2009, when Tamil rebels were almost defeated and the UN was warning that hundreds of thousands of civilians were trapped and under fire.
 While the FCO had admitted the possibility of working with human rights abusers, the minutes of this meeting barely comment on the atrocities that have shocked the international community, simply noting that the Sri Lankan government "continue to make military progress against the LTTE [Tamil Tiger rebels]."